Nearly 50,000 Americans died by suicide in 2022, new CDC report reveals

 Children and young adults 10 to 24 saw the largest decrease over that time span of any age group, with a decline of 8.4%, to 6,529 suicide deaths, the CDC said.
 However, a CDC study published in June found that the suicide rate among that age group has trended upwards over the last two decades, rising 62% from 2007 to 2021.

 Meanwhile, adults 24 to 44 saw the largest number of suicide deaths of any age group with 16,843.
-However, it marked an increase of just 0.7% over last year.
+It marked an increase of just 0.7% over last year.

 Most racial and ethnic groups saw an increase in suicide deaths, with Native Hawaiians and other Pacific Islanders seeing the largest jump at 15.9%.